How to Boost Your WiFi Signal: WiFi Extenders and Stand Alone Access Points

 Range extenders: The attractively low priced option that does not deliver

 WiFi range extenders are also called repeaters and boosters.
 They all mean the same thing, and work the same way.
-Pricing ranges from $15 to over $100.
+Pricing ranges from $15, to over $100 for the best Wi-Fi signal boosters.
 The least expensive options come in a “wall wort” format that plugs into an electrical outlet and may or may not have external antennas.
 The more expensive options look like a WiFi router and sit on a table.

 A typical inexpensive “wall wort” range extender